vmtk/scala-lang/download/index.md

 ##Development version

-You can grab the latest development version from the [official vmtk git repository on Github] (https://github.com/vmtk/vmtk).
-To clone this repository, make sure [git](http://git-scm.com) is installed on your system and issue the following:
+You can grab the latest development version from the <a href="https://github.com/vmtk/vmtk" target="_blank">official vmtk git repository on Github</a>.
+To clone this repository, make sure <a href="http://git-scm.com" target="_blank">git</a> is installed on your system and issue the following:

      git clone https://github.com/vmtk/vmtk.git